GoyalLab/SingletCodeWebsite/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the documentation of Singlet Code!
+Welcome to the documentation of singletCode!
 ===================================================

 singletCode `(link to preprint) <https://www.biorxiv.org/content/10.1101/2023.08.04.552078v2>`_ uses cell barcoding technology to identify **true singlets** in scRNAseq data.
 In our preprint, we used singletCode to benchmark existing doublet detection methods and train a classifier to detect singlets in non-barcoded datasets as well of the same cell type.